 - After setting up the latter make sure you kick the feet out if you’re on sod.
 This is an important step when you are working in an area with the softer ground like sod or grass.
 If you are working on the concrete, then it is best practice to leave the feet as they originally were with the flat side down.

 - Before you hop on the ladder, be sure to have a friend hold the ladder at the bottom as you climb.
 Once your ladder is set up properly, you can focus on safe climbing.
 It is best to climb starting with one foot, followed by the opposite hand, then the other foot followed by the other hand.
 While you are on the ladder, always maintain at least three points of contact.

 As with any home improvement project, stay within your comfort zone.
 If you do not feel comfortable with this project, we recommend seeking out a licensed gutter cleaning contractor.
 Anytime we are on a job site, we wear our full safety gear.
 Although it is not essential for typical home projects, we recommend always taking every step possible to be safe.

 Gutter cleaning can be a time-consuming chore, so many homeowners purchase gutter guards as an alternative.
-They have a net like design to allow water to flow through while still preventing debris from getting into your gutters.
-If you are interested in learning more about the awesome Rain Drop Gutter Guards, contact us today!
+They have a net-like design to allow water to flow through while still preventing debris from getting into your gutters.
+If you are interested in learning more about Rain Drop Gutter Guards, contact us today!